voltrue2/gracenode/modules/log/README.md

 {
 	"modules":
 		"log": {
-			"bufferSize": <int> // log data buffer size in memory (bytes), "bufferFlushInterval": <int> // log data buffer auto flush interval in milliseconds, "file": "<log directory path> or false"
+			"useTimestamp": <bool> // if given true, logging will be in Unix timestamp instead of the server time "bufferSize": <int> // log data buffer size in memory (bytes), "bufferFlushInterval": <int> // log data buffer auto flush interval in milliseconds, "file": "<log directory path> or false"